 1. Worms

-Worms are internal parasites that generally cause discomfort in adult dogs but can be deadly in puppies.
-Luckily, when worms are caught early on they can be passed with nothing more than a battery of oral medication.
 A rough coat, changes to your dog’s eating habits, diarrhea, scooting on their bottom, and weight loss are all common signs of parasitic worms.

 2. Ear Infections

-Ear infections are one of the most common problems for dogs and are generally caused by mites, bacteria, ingrown hairs, hairs deep in the ear canal, yeast, and allergies.
-Professionally cleaning and medicating the ear canal will almost always get rid of these infections within just a few days.
-Dogs with ear infections often have unusual ear odors, a lack of balance, swelling around the ear, and discharge.
+Ear infections are one of the most common problems for dogs.
+Common ear infections are generally caused by mites, bacteria, ingrown hairs, hairs deep in the ear canal, yeast, and allergies.

 3. Parvovirus (Parvo)

 Parvo has a survival rate of well over 85 percent when it is caught and treated soon after the dog is exposed to the virus.
-Pet owners should know that parvo is essentially dysentery for animals and most fatalities occur because of severe dehydration and malnourishment.
-Parvo generally causes diarrhea, vomiting, and general lethargy.
-The vaccine for parvo has a success rate of over 90 percent in adult dogs.

 4. Dental Disease

-Our dogs depend on us for good care, and part of this care means catching medical problems in their earliest stages.
 If you have noticed any of these signs or symptoms in your pet, then it is time to make a call to the vet for a checkup.

 Very helpful.
 Thank you.